hellnoid/MakeMyTrip/README.md

 # MakeMyTrip

-This was our project for Unit-6 Construct week at Masai Shcool.
+This was our project for Unit-6 Construct week at Masai School.
 Our target was to complete all main functionality of e-commerce website have.
 We have completed this project in 4 days.